pja2113/natural_language_processing/README.md

  **lectures.py** - Scratchpad for lectures
  **HW_1.py** - A file to familiarize myself with basic functionality of Python
  **/Data** - Datasets downloaded and utilized across all projects in this file
+ **/Outputs** - Output folder for specfic functions and project datasheets